vominhtri231/Notes/Database/Oracle/Architecture/Data pump.md

 1. Table import/export
 2. Schema import/export
 3. Database import/export
-4. Include/Exclude: by a pattern or a list
+4. Include/Exclude: by a pattern, or a list
-5. Netword import: import by a database link, not a file
+5. Network import: import by a database link, not a file
 6. Flashback export: all tables which is exported consistent to the same point in time.
-By default it is only consistent per table.
+By default, it is only consistent per table.